 * Dow up 0.2 pct, S&P up 0.1 pct, Nasdaq up 0.1 pct

 By Angela Moon

-on Friday on a much stronger-than-expected payrolls report,
+Friday on a much stronger-than-expected payrolls report, but

-The S&P 500 has risen to a level about 2 percent away from
+and the S&P 500 has advanced to a level about 2 percent away

 opportunity to buy on dips.